 It isn’t easy.
 But hiring is one of the fastest paths to removing headaches off your plate.

 What’s challenging about hiring freelancers is finding reliable and high-quality talent you can count on.
 With freelance marketplaces, thoroughly vetting is important.

-It’s especially tough when you need someone who knows how to handle the technical side of things (especially if you lack this knowledge yourself).
+It’s especially tough when you need someone who knows how to handle the technical side of things.

-Of course, as with any other platform, entrepreneurs are understandably wary.
-Is Andela worth it for hiring, and how can you decide whether to take the risk?
+Of course, as with any other hiring platform, entrepreneurs are understandably wary.
+Is Andela worth it for hiring?

-There’s plenty to love about Andela, whether you’re asking clients or developers.
-From Reddit responses to news reports surveying Andela’s success, it’s not hard to find praise for the organization.
+There’s plenty to love about Andela, whether you’re reading Andela employee reviews or senior software engineers.
+From Reddit responses to news reports surveying former employees, it’s not hard to find praise for the organization.

 From our research, it appears the developers at Andela enjoy their partnership together.

 For example, potential applicants on Reddit confirm they’ve tried multiple times joining the training program in Kenya.
 This highlights two positives: one—that Andela is selective about its process, and two—that local developers are angling for a chance at joining the company.